sk2111/tech-docs/tech-docs/docs/tech/devops/prerequisite.md

 7. Install [Git bash](https://git-scm.com/install/windows)

+8. Access to run powershell as administrator (Reach IT team for help)

-8. Verify the installation setup from terminal like below
+9. Verify the installation setup from terminal like below

 ![Prereq](./assets/prereq.png)

 :::warning
 Exact version match is not required but make sure the installed software is latest stable version
 :::